jthomas845/auto-portfolio/content/pages/projects/industrial-robotics.md

 description: >-
   Utilized the ABB IRB1600, a 6-DOF industrial robot, to complete 3D puzzles and challenges.
-Learned the RAPID programming language to script out linear, angular, and complex movements in the joint space
+Learned the RAPID programming language to script out linear, angular, and complex movements in the joint space.
 featuredImage:
   type: ImageBlock
   url: /images/ABB.jpg